coolaj86/sqlite-fts-demo/README.md

 You can use it to search documents (IRC logs, PDFs), media metadata (think YouTube, Spotify), and even serialized objects (JSON, XML).

+SQLite-FTS3 and SQLite-FTS4 come bundled with SQLite and make full-text search relatively easy to implement.

 For the demo, you'll need to start downloading [data.sql][haskell-irc-logs] now.

 [haskell-irc-logs]: http://dropsha.re/files/6eUas.8/data.sql.bz2